CAPLTER/caplter-research-protocols/CoreBirding/CoreBirding_PointCount_Protocol.md

 * All completed datasheets (diligently reviewed for bird code errors) must be returned to ASU **within one week** of the last survey completed during that season.

 * Report any problems (i.e., site access issues, road closures, safety concerns (e.g., stray dogs, transients, etc.), interesting occurrences, scheduling issues, etc.) to the group by email, using the email string started at the beginning of the season and "replying all".
-Be sure to let the CAP Site Manager know if you weren't able to survey a site.
+Be sure to let the CAP Site Manager know if you were not able to survey a site.